 Output Performance milestones Report due Payment Schedule is established and arrangements for Payment 1 are agreed Each State will provide the Commonwealth with a project plan.
-The Plan will outline (using best endeavours with regard to the level of detail available): how the State will distribute Payment 1 to service providers, in line with the Schedule terms, and the State's proposed financial contributions in line with the Commonwealth's financial contributions through Payment 1 The Commonwealth and each State to agree the project plan, including that State's financial contribution.
-The Commonwealth and States sign the Schedule The Commonwealth will release the payments to States once the performance milestones are met. nil \$65.om split among States State reporting Each State is required to provide: Women and Women's Safety Ministerial Council Nil - ongoing reporting requirement Payment 2 Each State is required to provide: nil \$65.om split among States April-June 2022 Payment 3 Each State is required to provide: Progress Report on the allocation, expenditure, and early outcomes of Payment 1 Agreement to draft data plan Payment 3 Project Plan if necessary 31 May 2022 \$65.om split among States October 2022 Payment 4 Each State is required to provide: Interim Report on the allocation, expenditure, and early outcomes of Payments 1-3 Analysis of the implementation of the data plan Payment 4 Project Plan if necessary December 2022 \$65.om split among States February 2023
+The Plan will outline (using best endeavours with regard to the level of detail available): how the State will distribute Payment 1 to service providers, in line with the Schedule terms, and ĪĒ \$65.om split among States the State's proposed financial contributions in line with the Commonwealth's financial contributions through Payment 1 The Commonwealth and each State to agree the project plan, including that State's financial contribution.
+The Commonwealth and States sign the Schedule The Commonwealth will release the payments to States once the performance milestones are met.
+State reporting Each State is required to provide: • Updates as part of Women and Women's Safety Ministerial Council meetings on funding allocation and expenditure to date, and key priorities for spending, in line with the Schedule terms Women and Women's Safety Ministerial Council Nil - ongoing reporting requirement Payment 2 Each State is required to provide: Project Plan - outlining states' allocation of Payments 2-4 under the Schedule Agreement to future reporting dates and milestones īē \$65.om split among States April-June 2022 Payment 3 Each State is required to provide: Progress Report on the allocation, expenditure, and early outcomes of Payment 1 Agreement to draft data plan Payment 3 Project Plan if necessary 31 May 2022 \$65.0m split among States October 2022 Payment 4 Each State is required to provide: Interim Report on the allocation, expenditure, and early outcomes of Payments 1-3 Analysis of the implementation of the data plan Payment 4.
+Project Plan if necessary December 2022 \$65.om split among States February 2023

-State reporting Second Interim / Final Report on the allocation, expenditure, and outcomes of Payments 1-4 For states who will not have final data and outcomes available by September 2023, an additional final report will be due in June 2024.
-September 2023 Nil State reporting Final Report on the allocation, expenditure, and outcomes of Payments 1-4 For states who will not have final data and outcomes available by September 2023, an additional final report will be due in June 2024.
-June 2024 Nil
+State reporting Second Interim / Final Report on the allocation, expenditure, and outcomes of September 2023 I.Z Payments 1-4 For states who will not have final data and outcomes available by September 2023, an additional final report will be due in June 2024.
+State reporting Final Report on the allocation, expenditure, and outcomes of Payments 1-4 June 2024 - - - - For states who will not have final data and outcomes available by September 2023, an additional final report will be due in June 2024.